SpockBauru/TranslationTools_Illusion/README.md

 HOW IT WORKS
 1) Reads all untranslated lines in .txt files from the given source folder and its subfolders.
    Are considered as untranslated lines starting with "//" and having an "=" sign.
-Example: \\寝起き=
+Example: //寝起き=
 2) Reads the translated lines from both the source folder and the destination folder "MachineTranslation".
    Are considered as translated lines without "//" in the beginning and with some text after the "=" sign.
 Example: 寝起き=Wake up
 3) Translate all untranslated lines that don't have a translation in both source and destination folder using GoogleTranslate.